How much will be paid

 Carrying out maintenance

-Routine maintenance work should be carried out to protect structures and features to ensure they survive.
+Carry out routine maintenance work to protect structures and features to make sure they survive.

-Annual maintenance should be carried out to spot and prevent the start of serious structural problems by carrying out annual maintenance.
+Carry out annual maintenance to spot and prevent the start of serious structural problems.
 This should help to avoid expensive restoration in the future.

 Typical maintenance work may include: